Initial Agent Appointments

 Company Appointment Billing—Appointment Renewals

 Appointment Renewal Invoices will be available on NIPR in January of every year.
-Appointment renewal invoices and a list of agents associated with the invoice will be generated annually and open the morning of January 5 and close on March 15 at 4:00 p.m.
+Appointment renewal invoices and a list of agents associated with the invoice will be generated annually and open for companies to pay the morning of January 5 and close on March 15 at 4:00 p.m.
 CST.

 All payments must be made electronically via nipr.com .
 NIPR will assess a 1% renewal transaction fee of the total state fees charged.
 The minimum transaction fee is $5 and the maximum is $1,000.
 Fees are non-refundable.